David Lefèvre (serial killer): Armed robbery and first murder

-On August 5, 1999, the 19-year-old Lefèvre and his accomplice commit their first successful theft, shoplifting from a store in Laon.
-Believing that they could reoffend with complete impunity, the pair planned to continue their illicit practice.
+On 5 August 1999, the 19-year-old Lefèvre and his accomplice committed their first successful theft, shoplifting from a store in Laon.
+Believing that they could re-offend with complete impunity, the pair planned to continue their illicit practice.

-On August 8, 1999, Lefèvre and the accomplice were preparing for another theft when they came across a homeless man.
+On 8 August 1999, Lefèvre and the accomplice were preparing for another theft when they came across a homeless man.
 Deciding that they would rob him instead, the pair attacked him, but during the struggle, Lefèvre shot and killed the man and his pet rat with a pistol.
 Shortly afterwards, they both fled, but not until a few passers-by saw them and later denounced their identities to the police.

 Thinking that they had successfully evaded capture, Lefèvre and his accomplice began planning their next hit.
 In the meantime, authorities searched in vain for the two youths with no previous convictions.
 The break came a few days later, when new testimony brought the police officers to the thieves' residences.

 Arrest and imprisonment

-On August 14, 1999, Lefèvre and his accomplice were arrested and imprisoned in Laon prison for two armed robberies, one of which was preceded by intentional homicide.
+On 14 August 1999, Lefèvre and his accomplice were arrested and imprisoned in Laon prison for two armed robberies, one of which was preceded by intentional homicide.
 At this stage of the investigation, the police are trying to verify if the murder of the SDF was premeditated.
 The latter then try to discover the personality of Lefèvre and his accomplice, in order to see if they are responsible for their actions and to find the motive for the two misdeeds, because of their young ages.

 In September 1999, Léfèvre and his accomplice were examined by psychiatric experts, with a view to an evaluation of their mental states.
-The defense of the defendants advances the fact of having killed the SDF in a "state of insanity" because, although having used a pistol, the lawyers demonstrate that Lefèvre is his accomplice had only used it to ensure their second flight at gunpoint.
-Following the defense's request, the psychiatric experts did not discover any mental dysfunction in David Lefèvre and his accomplice, due to the use of their weapons, which they used to ensure their escape.
+The defence of the defendants advances the fact of having killed the SDF in a "state of insanity" because, although having used a pistol, the lawyers demonstrate that Lefèvre is his accomplice and had only used it to ensure their second flight at gunpoint.
+Following the defence's request, the psychiatric experts did not discover any mental dysfunction in David Lefèvre and his accomplice, due to the use of their weapons, which they used to ensure their escape.

-June 3, 2002, David Lefèvre and his accomplice were tried by the Assize Court for minors in Douai for two armed robberies, one of which resulted in death without intention of causing death.
+On 3 June 2002, David Lefèvre and his accomplice were tried by the Assize Court for minors in Douai for two armed robberies, one of which resulted in death without the intention of causing death.
 Aged 22, Lefèvre acknowledges the facts, but without admitting any valid motive for the murder of the homeless who, according to him, was in “the wrong place and at the wrong time”.